Consultation & Forms

 Item #1: A List of Questions

-Just like a consultation for probate and family law, you need to bring a list of important questions that you want to ask our legal professionals.
+Just like a consultation for probate, you need to bring a list of important questions that you want to ask our legal professionals.

 Item #2: Court Documents